 At that point, Chairman Grooms sought clarification on whether employees of the CGO had made entries into the fund, ultimately contributing to the \$1.6 billion in erroneous postings from various ACFR business areas.
-In response, the AlixPartners representative affirmed that the
+In response, the AlixPartners representative affirmed that the conversion entries had been made by the STO or others on its behalf, a finding that aligned with the subcommittee's investigative research.

 The Director further underscored that these financial entries had been recorded with the consultation and involvement of the CGO, with the expectation that the fund would reconcile to a zero balance upon the conclusion of the conversion process.
-123 He concluded that individuals in key positions within both offices were aware that a significant issue existed.
+He concluded that individuals in key positions within both offices were aware that a significant issue existed.
 However, despite this recognition, there was no clear understanding of the nature of the error, nor was there an ability to identify which specific entries had been erroneous.
-124